micheldrescher/cw-project-radar/README.md

 This Cyberwatching Project Radar is a rewrite of of the first attempt that was based on the original ThoughtWorks radar.

+This version is written from scratch using the following components:
+1. Data storage:
+  * MongoDB
+2. Application layer:
+  * Node.js v13
+  * Express (REST API processing)
+  * Mongoose (for enhanced data access)
+  * D3s (rendering the radar in SVG)
+3. Presentation layer
+  * Plain Javascript
+  * D3s to make the radar interactive
+  * Axios to make REST calls to the app layer

+# Setting up a Dev Env

 This version is based on a forked version of the expack repository initiated and maintained by Ben Grunfeld.
 The forked version of the original expak repository is available here: https://github.com/micheldrescher/expack-boilerplate All documentation for expack also applies here.
 Please visit https://github.com/bengrunfeld/expack for the original repository.

 # Installation